1. Home

 So, if you fancy an Italian front-engined rear-wheel-drive 6.5-litre road-going supercar with a top speed of 211mph and handling that is just sublime, this is the car you’ve been looking for.
 It's a successor to the old F12 Berlinetta and features tech highlights from the incredible LaFerrari hypercar.

 Of course, if the Ferrari 812 Superfast doesn't float your boat, there are one or two other supercars made by the Italian manufacturer that might get your heart racing.
 The Ferrari 488 is about as 'everyman' as a Ferrari gets, while the Ferrari Portofino is the car for you if open-top motoring appeals.
+There's even the plug-in hybrid 296 GTB and its open-top GTS sister.

 Year launched: 2017

 We've already touched on the appeal of a supercar with an Audi badge... but how about one with a blue oval on the front?!
-The Ford GT might be sold by the same car maker that's responsible for the humble Fiesta, but its heritage goes back to 1966 when the historic Ford GT40 beat Ferrari at the Le Mans 24 Hour Race.
+The Ford GT might be sold by the same car maker that's responsible for the humble Puma, but its heritage goes back to 1966 when the historic Ford GT40 beat Ferrari at the Le Mans 24 Hour Race.

 The 2017 Ford GT has quite a cool story behind it.
 It was designed as part of a covert operation at the brand's Dearborn design studio.
 Only a handful of Ford workers knew about it, and it was a complete surprise when it was officially revealed at the 2015 North American Auto Show.